ChameleonCloud/docs/source/technical/gui.rst

 Object Store
 ____________

 The *Containers* section under *Object Store* gives an easy access to your Chameleon object/blob store.
 You may create, delete, upload objects to or remove objects from containers via this page.
-For more information about Chameleon Object Store, please see :doc:`swift`.
+For more information about Chameleon Object Store, please see :ref:`object-store`.

 .. figure:: gui/containers.png
    :alt: The Containers page